tarantool/doc/doc/enterprise/audit.rst

 Running under the tarantool user
 --------------------------------

-All Tarantool Enterprise instances should be running under the ``tarantool`` user.
+All Tarantool instances should be running under the ``tarantool`` user.

 Limiting access to the tarantool user
 -------------------------------------